JamesMitofsky/unwaitlist.io/README.md

 ### Code Styles / Conventions

 * Boolean Values should always be verb questions that have yes/no answer (ex. `isRegNumInvalid`)
-  * Preference for intereprention should be default is false
+  * Preference for interpretation should be default is false
   * State things in the affirmative ex. prefer `IsTrue` to `IsUntrue`

-**Cyclomatic Complecity** - number of different possible paths, level of nesting, indentation
+**Cyclomatic Complexity** - number of different possible paths, level of nesting, indentation

 **Example Bad**: Cyclomatic Complexity = 3